What is Rural?

 1 "Defining the "Rural" in Rural America: The use of different definitions of rural by Federal agencies reflects the multidimensional qualities of rural America."
 USDA, Economic Research Service.
 Amber Waves, June 2008. https://www.ers.usda.gov/amber-waves/2008/june/defining-the-rural-in-rural-america/

 2 U.S. Census Bureau Rural American Interactive Map Accessed:12/3/2019: https://gis-portal.data.census.gov/arcgis/apps/MapSeries/index.html?appid=7a41374f6b03456e9d138cb014711e01

 1. U.S. Department of Agriculture

-- Data for Rural Analysis ERS produces and maintains a number of data sets that are used by policymakers and researchers to identify and describe rural and urban areas. http://www.ers.usda.gov/topics/rural-economy-population/rural-classifications/data-for-rural-analysis.aspx
+- Data for Rural Analysis: data sets produced and maintained by ERS that are used by policymakers and researchers to identify rural and urban areas: http://www.ers.usda.gov/topics/rural-economy-population/rural-classifications/data-for-rural-analysis.aspx

 1. U.S. Department of Health and Human Services, Health Resources and Services Administration